EmanuelPutura/Keisatsu-cho/README.md

 <hr/>

 ## 1. Introduction
-The process of managing information required for organising a ```conference``` is a time-consuming activity.
+The process of managing information required for organizing a ```conference``` is a time-consuming activity.
 In order to produce and manage this information, using a dedicated software application is by far the best solution.

 ## 2. Proposed system
 ### 2.1 Overview
-The application will support three types of ```users (i.e., chair, reviewer and author).``` It will follow a server-client arhitecture, providing a database management system for data persistency.
+The application will support three types of ```users (i.e., chair, reviewer and author).``` It will follow a server-client architecture, providing a database management system for data persistency.

 ### 2.2 Functional requirements
 #### 2.2.1 General Requirements